cdn1864257-crypto/LuxioRectify/replit.md

 ### Email System (Updated: October 26, 2025)
 All automated emails are sent via SendGrid with full multilingual support:
-- **Welcome Email**: Sent upon successful registration with platform introduction
+- **Verification Email**: Sent upon registration with secure verification link (24-hour token expiry)
+- **Welcome Email**: Sent after successful email verification
 - **Order Confirmation Emails**: For Bank Transfer, NowPayments (crypto), and Ticket payments
 - **Admin Notifications**: Sent to admin for new orders
 - **Domain Configuration**: All email links default to https://luxiomarket.shop (overridable via REPLIT_DEV_DOMAIN)
 - **Privacy**: Email addresses removed from footer and instructions to maintain privacy
-- **Languages**: Full support for FR, EN, ES, PT, PL, HU with localized content
+- **Languages**: Full support for FR, EN, ES, PT, PL, HU, IT with localized content

 ### Technical Implementations
 The project is configured for the Replit environment: a `start-dev.js` script runs both backend (Express on port 3001) and frontend (Vite dev server on port 5000) with API proxying.
 Vite is configured with `host: '0.0.0.0'` and `allowedHosts: true` for Replit proxy support.
 Deployment builds the frontend and serves via `serve` on port 5000.
 A `copy-images.js` script syncs product images.
 Backend error handling ensures all API errors return valid JSON responses.